ellahu1003/Kmeans-Country-Data-Project/README.md

 The requirements.txt file lists all the Python packages required to run the project.
 Install these dependencies to avoid any compatibility issues.

 ## Results
+1) k = 2
-1) Silhouette Score: [Insert Silhouette Score here]
+2) Silhouette Score: [0.39]
-2) The clusters and their relationships are visualised in clusters_visualisation.png.
+3) The features and their relationships are visualised using a heatmap in correlation_matrix_of_features.png.
+4) Determining the optimal number of k using the elbow method is visualised in elbow_method.png.
+5) Determining the optimal number of k using the silhouette score method is visualised in silhouette_score_method.png.
+6) The clusters for child mortality vs GDPP are visualised in child_mortality_rate_vs_gdp_percapita.png.
+7) The clusters for inflation vs GDPP are visualised in inflation_vs_gdp_percapita.png

 ## Conclusion
 1) Child Mortality Rate vs. GDP Per Capita: